Shopping for car insurance

 - Third Party, Fire and Theft Insurance – provides the same cover as “Third Party Property Insurance” plus cover for damage caused to your car by theft or fire.
 However, it doesn’t cover your own car if it is damaged in an accident.

 - Comprehensive Insurance – this covers damage to your own car and to other people’s car or property and includes Fire and Theft Insurance.

 - Compulsory Third Party (CTP) Insurance – when you register your car (depending on which state).
 This insurance covers you for any injury or death to people in a car accident.
-Due to the enormous cost of medical expenses for injured people in car accidents, governments have insisted that all drivers have this insurance.
+Due to the enormous cost of medical expenses for injured people in car accidents, some state governments have insisted that all drivers have this insurance.